MoggoCodes/ISLP/README.md

     - NO OUTCOME; desire to create clusters/groups

 # History
-Though the term *statistical learning* is fairly new, it is underlined by conceps developed long ago.
+Though the term *statistical learning* is fairly new, it is underlined by concepts developed long ago.
 - <ins>**Linear Regression**</ins> - The method of *Least Squares* was developed in the 19th century.
     - First applied in astronomy.
     - Useful for predicting qualitative outcomes